 I-85.
-Japanese Illustrated Books, 1615–1868 - Advance Reading List
+Japanese Prints and Illustrated Books in Context - Advance Reading List

-Christine Guth.
+Guth, Christine.
 Art of Edo Japan: The Artist and the City, 1615–1868.
 New York: Harry N. Abrams, Inc., 1996 or New Haven: Yale University Press, 2010.
 Accessible introduction to the arts of the Edo period.